 - provided that the company pays the employees later than stipulated in the contract, the calculation of the salary can include a 10% interest;

-- personal income tax in Spain is charged based on a progressive system, from taxes ranging from 19% to 47%;
+- personal income tax in Spain is charged based on a progressive system, with tax rates ranging from 19% to 49%;

 - there is also an unemployment contribution, that is paid at a rate of 5.5% by the employer and 1.55% by the employee.